-When you have identified the areas mentioned in the previous section, you will then be able to set strategic goals towards making the needed changes.
+When you have identified the areas mentioned in the previous section, you will then be able to set strategic goals and objectives towards making the needed changes.

-Strategic issues are issues that their presence or absence can contribute to your success or failure, or are capable of affecting a needed change in your life.
+Strategic issues are issues that can contribute to your success or failure, or are capable of affecting a needed change in your life.
 When you carry out an environmental scan and SWOT analysis, you will be able to identify strategic issues and goals towards the end of the process.

 These issues and goals usually come from strengths to be built on, weaknesses to be strengthened, opportunities to be taken, and threats to be avoided.